ryanwiwcharyk/project-brainrot/README.md

 ![Stats View](images/Stats.png)

 This view shows the user more details for their found player.
 It will give them all relevent statistics they would need.
-Such as the accounts total kills, deaths, damage, wins along with their kill to death ration, player level, rank and if they player is currently online.
+Such as the accounts total kills, deaths, damage, wins along with their kill to death ratio, player level, rank and if they player is currently online.